laravel-cap maintained by oliweb

 Blade directives

-Include the Cap widget and its script in any Blade form:
+Include the Cap widget in any Blade form:

 @capScripts